17 Mar Factors Influencing Legal Status in the US

-Reasons that may affect your path to being legal in the US
+Reasons that may affect your path to being legal status in the US

 Being inadmissible is not being allowed to enter, nor being able to apply for the green card in the United States.
 And how do you know if you fall into this category?
 We tell you.